StreamElements/docs/docs/chatbot/modules/index.md

 ---
+id: modules
+sidebar_label: "Chatbot Modules"
-description: Chatbot modules are a set of tools designed to enhance viewer interaction and engagement in your live stream.
+description: "Comprehensive guide to StreamElements Chatbot Modules: Enhance viewer interaction and engagement in your live stream with customizable tools for queue management, announcements, games, and more."
-tags:
+keywords:
 - chatbot modules
 - viewer interaction
 - live stream engagement
 - streaming tools
+- StreamElements
+- queue management
+- stream announcements
+- chatbot games
 ---

 # Chatbot Modules

+## Overview

-Chatbot modules are a set of tools designed to enhance viewer interaction and engagement in your live stream.
-They provide a variety of functionalities such as managing viewer queues, making live announcements, playing games like eightball and slotmachine, and triggering emotecombo reactions.
-Each module can be customized to fit the unique needs of your stream.
+Chatbot modules are a set of powerful tools designed to enhance viewer interaction and engagement in your live stream.
+These modules provide a wide range of functionalities that can be customized to fit the unique needs of your stream and community.

+## Usage

+To use chatbot modules, you need to enable and configure them in your StreamElements dashboard.
+Once set up, you can trigger them using specific commands in your stream chat.

+## Available Modules

 import DocCardList from '@theme/DocCardList';